Please click on the links below to view the FAQ answers

 Mobile spray tanning allows you to receive a spray tan in the comfort of your home, office, hotel room etc. This saves you not only time and money (travel, gas, parking etc) but allows you to get the best customized spray tan experience possible.
 Rain, perspiration from a hot day, snow and the elements can easily ruin a spray tan.
 Getting a mobile spray tan in the comfort of your home will avoid that possibility and ensure you receive the best results from your spray tan.

-I will arrive at your home for your scheduled appointment and take about 10 minutes to set up my spray tan backdrop and equipment.
-This can be done in the most open area of your home - living room, kitchen, bedroom, garage - basically anywhere with enough space and an electrical outlet.
-The spray tan itself takes about 10 minutes.
-The backdrop is designed to catch any overspray, there is no mess for you!
+I will arrive at your home for your scheduled appointment and take about 5 minutes to set up my spray tan tent and equipment.
+This can be done in the most open area of your home - living room, kitchen, bedroom, garage - basically anywhere with enough space, natural light and an electrical outlet.
+The spray tan itself takes about 10-15 minutes.
+The tent is designed to catch any overspray, there will be no mess in your house!
 The entire process takes between 20-40 minutes which includes setup/takedown, a consultation, and your spray tan.

 Wear dark, loose fitting clothing after your appointment.
 Avoid light colored clothing to prevent possible transferring of the solution.
 In most cases, the solution will come out in the wash since the solution is water based.
 During your spray tan session, ladies may wear a dark bathing suit, underwear, thong or whatever your feel comfortable wearing (or not wearing).
 Men should wear underwear, shorts, or bathing suit.